codernr/ngx-mock-component/README.md

 ## Usage

 * `mockComponent(obj: Component, interfaceImplementations: { [key: string]: any }[])`
     The first parameter is the component metadata (that you normally use in @Component decorator, the second one is an array of objects that mock the interfaces implemented by the component.
-(For example `ControlValueAccessor`)
-* `NgxMockComponent` can be used in providers as reference token for the mocked component

 ## Example